nxrighthere/ValveSockets-CSharp/README.md

 `ConnectionInfo.identity` identifier of an endpoint.

-`ConnectionInfo.userData` user-supplied data set using `NetworkingSockets.SetConnectionUserData()` function.
+`ConnectionInfo.userData` user-supplied data that set using `NetworkingSockets.SetConnectionUserData()` function.

 `ConnectionInfo.listenSocket` listen socket for this connection.